gnachman/iterm2-website/source/_includes/documentation-shell-integration.md

 \1@\2
 </pre>

-Then create another trigger with the action *Set Directory*.
+Then create another trigger with the action *Report Directory*.
 This regular expression will extract the directory from the example prompt:

 <pre>